Lilytreasure/MpesaApp/README.md

 # i will be adding more functionalities such as custom fonts and  update the drawables

-# i am working on an API to integrate on the application follow for more updates
+# i am working on an API to integrate in the application follow for more updates